 A longtime fitness and wellness enthusiast and advocate for sports and physical activity among girls, during her junior year of college in 2016, Amber interned as a writer and social media intern for the 501(c)3 nonprofit organization, Play Like a Girl.
-She contributed to the health and wellness section and was able to write her own content—from covering the 2016 Summer Olympics to hiking the beautiful trails in Hawaii—as well as producing original photography.
+She contributed to the health and wellness section and was able to write her own content—from covering the 2016 Summer Olympics to the women taking over Surfing in Hawaii—as well as producing original photography.

 Amber is also passionate about women and economic empowerment, having served on the board for the Honolulu Chapter of the National Association of Professional Women (NAPW)/International Association of Women (IAW) from 2015-2018.

 In her spare time, Amber is involved in forensic science.
 She is certified in a number of forensic disciplines through RTI International and the National Institute of Justice (NIJ): Offender Profiling: Psychology Contributions to Behavioral Crime Scene Analysis, Advanced Medical Imaging in Medicolegal Death Investigation, and Forensic drug testing in cases of Drug-Facilitated Sexual Assault (DFSA), to name a few.
-Currently, she is working on a certification in toxicology.
 She enjoys keeping up-to-date on current trends in forensic science.

 Considering herself a lifelong learner, Amber is a strong believer in education, and in serving one’s country and community.
-Through University of Phoenix, she is an official mentor for those who want to pursue a career in the field of criminal justice.
-She loves to teach others about the plethora of opportunities available to them if they were to pursue a career in criminal justice (e.g. law enforcement), as well as assisting her mentees in reaching their professional goals.
+Through University of Phoenix, she is an official mentor for those who want to pursue a career in the field of Criminal Justice.
+She loves to teach others about the plethora of opportunities available to them if they were to pursue a career in this field (e.g., law enforcement), as well as assisting her mentees in reaching their professional goals.

-In her spare time, Amber enjoys spending time with her family, volunteering, and being outdoors as much as possible.
+In her spare time, Amber enjoys spending time with her family, volunteering, being in the ocean as much as possible, and photography.